Regular & Precise Feedback: Gen Z Solutions 3

 • Online learning (% progression through a course, test scores)

-• Health (steps in particular but also for those with a Fitbit heart rate, calories, sleep quality/quantity)
+• Health (steps, heart rate, calories, sleep quality/quantity)

 The key is not just the quantity and range of metrics, it is that they are instantly available and often updated by the second.
 A personal life dashboard is not for me, but I am probably closer to it than I admit.

-I am from a generation of teachers and school leaders which have done a lot to ingrain expectations around feedback into Gen Z.
+I am from a generation of teachers and school leaders who have done a lot to ingrain expectations around feedback into Gen Z.

 For those of you who have not seen such a diagram before, or at least not applied in an educational context, this is the basis of a Personalised Learning Checklist or PLC.